 As Jimmy Buffet says, “If life gives you limes, make Margaritas.”
 The iconic vacation drink combines tequila, lime, and a sweetener for a getaway-in-a-glass served either frozen, on the rocks, or up.
 Whichever of those you prefer, “Margaritas themselves are simple.
 I am an avid Tommy’s Margarita fan.
-It has just three ingredients—tequila (two-ounces), agave and fresh lime (.75 ounce each),” explains Crystal Chasse, beverage director at Talk Story Rooftop in Brooklyn, N.Y.
+It has just three ingredients—tequila (2 ounces), agave and fresh lime (0.75 ounces each),” explains Crystal Chasse, beverage director at Talk Story Rooftop in Brooklyn, New York.
 “Mix it up and voila!”

 Best Overall: Novica Artisan Crafted Hand-Blown Blue Recycled Glass Tumbler